 Young Reporters at the 2017 Taipei Summer Universiade

-The Young Reporters Programme for Taipei is a talented mix of 12 students and recent graduates.
-With a gender equal split of reporters from the five continents of Africa, America, Asia, Oceania and Europe, the team looks like a strong one to fill the airwaves and articles.
+The Young Reporters' Programme for Taipei was a talented mix of 12 students and recent graduates.
+With a gender equal split of reporters from the five continents of Africa, America, Asia, Oceania and Europe, the team was a strong one to fill the airwaves and articles.

-The journalists are expected to file three human interest topics a day, with Universiade sport competition only as a ‘fil rouge’ throughout the stories.
+The journalists were expected to file three human interest topics a day, with Universiade sport competition only as a "fil rouge" throughout the stories.
 In other words, no game reports!

 How do I apply for the 2019 Napoli Summer Universiade?

 FISU will open the application process for the programme in 2018.
 Check back again later as we will update this site with information on how to apply.
 Also, follow us on Twitter and Facebook as we will first post the programme application here.